stefanrush/weightof.it/README.md

 Testing
 -------

-Switch Capybara driver to Selenium if PhantomJS isn't installed for Poltergeist by updating `spec/support/capybara.rb` to include:
+Switch Capybara JavaScript driver to Selenium if PhantomJS isn't installed for Poltergeist by updating `spec/support/capybara.rb` to include:

     Capybara.javascript_driver = :selenium